rigatoni/prototype/README.md

 # Architecture Prototype

-This is a prototype of the planned architecture for our senior project
+This is a prototype of the planned architecture for our senior project.

 ## Technologies